SFBdragon/eee3088f-project/README.md

 The schematic and PCB design is drafted in [KiCAD](https://www.kicad.org/).

+Some prototype simulation in [LTspice](https://www.analog.com/en/resources/design-tools-and-calculators/ltspice-simulator.html) are included in `ltspice/`.

 Some working notes are included under `notes/` and can be viewed in [Obsidian](https://obsidian.md/).
 (But are best unseen ^-^)

 ### License